 - educating on healthy

-you as a specialist in the field of integrative oncology, to incorporate natural tools that are evidence based.
-She takes time to listen and provides ecudation on sleep hygiene, relaxation,
+specialist in the field of integrative oncology, to help you incorporate natural tools that are evidence based.
+She takes time to listen and provides education on conventional treatments as well as

 Dr. Wright's recommendations